top of page

 October 4-9, 2026

-For many developing writers, story writing comes with a quiet frustration: the sense that something isn’t quite working, but without a clear understanding of why.
+For many developing writers, story writing comes with a low-grade frustration: the sense that something isn’t quite working, but without a clear understanding of why.
 This is partly because the mechanisms that shape effective stories aren’t always obvious, even to attentive readers.

 This fun yet structured alternative to the traditional writing workshop brings story mechanisms into view.
 Participants work with each element directly, building practical familiarity with how stories take shape-- and why they sometimes fall apart.